 Chase is one of the most popular business checking account options for small businesses, but even Chase offers several options to choose from.
 This business checking account is designed specifically for new—but growing—businesses to easily manage cash flow.

-Just like with any business checking account, with the Chase Business Complete checking account, you’ll need to parse through the numbers to see whether it’s the right financial decision for your business.
-Here are some of the specifics about this Chase business checking account.
+Just like with any business checking account, with the Chase Business Complete Checking account, you’ll need to parse through the numbers to see whether it’s the right financial decision for your business.
+Here are some of the specifics about this Chase business banking account.

-This Chase business checking account comes with a $15 monthly fee, but there are multiple ways to waive it.
+This Chase business banking account comes with a $15 monthly fee, but there are multiple ways to waive it.

 This fee will be waived if you:

 Chase offers military benefits as well and will waive the monthly service fee on the account for veterans.

 With this business checking account option, you’ll get unlimited free electronic deposits and deposited items including ACH and ATM transactions, internal transfers, and Chase QuickDeposit transactions.

 You’ll get up to 20 deposits and withdrawals made with a teller and paper checks written on the account per month, $0.40 each thereafter.

 This is a small fee beyond the cap, but it can certainly add up.
 If your small business is making many transactions per month, then consider looking for a business account with a higher cap on the number of transactions you can make per month for free.